 Security Tokens

-Security tokens represent regulated investment contracts and are used for most RWA categories.
-They follow rules set by regulators such as the SEC, MiCA, MAS, or FINMA.
+These are regulated investment contracts.
+Most RWA deals use them.
+They follow rules from the SEC, MiCA, MAS, or FINMA.

 Utility Tokens